 You have a mission-critical position to fill and a tight deadline to hire a qualified person for the job.
-After sharing the opening online, what comes next is a stack of resumes—more than usual, since the new year is a popular time to look for a job.
+After sharing the opening online, what comes next is a stack of resumes—sometimes more than usual, depending on the time of year.
 You want to select the right candidate, but how can you be sure you’ve found “the one?”
 Consider these tips when evaluating potential hires during and after the interview phase.

 1. Identify Top Candidates

 Reading through resumes, you’ll likely encounter a handful of generic mission statements and industry buzzwords.
 Buried deep in the resume is the information that is relevant to your open position.
 After scanning through about ten of these resumes, you might not even remember which candidates had which qualifications.